selfAndrewKB/battlefield2-holdaim/README.md

 In any of the three cases, and other similar situations, a quick tap of the mouse key should quickly get everything back on track.

-When it comes to vehicles, one discovered quirk is losing the fully automatic fire of a tank's turret.
+When it comes to vehicles, one discovered quirk is losing fully automatic fire of a tank's turret by holding the right mouse button.
 Two options are to rebind the function to a new key in the game's options menu, or to suspend the script by pressing the "0" key (assigned key can be easily changed in the 'BF2_Hold-to-Aim.ahk' file and recompiled back into an .exe file).
 Jets and Helicopters seems to be fine.

 ## Acknowledgements